ably/ably-asset-tracking-android/README.md

 Please see our [Upgrade / Migration Guide](UPDATING.md) for notes on changes you need to make to your code to update the Ably Asset Tracking SDKs.

+Please see our [Java API Guide](JAVA.md) for notes on using the Java version of the Ably Asset Tracking SDKs.

 ### Maven / Gradle Dependencies

 Kotlin users will want to add either `publishing-sdk` or `subscribing-sdk`, according to the needs of their project.